Updated August 2020

-In 2010, Jonathan Mitchell earned a Bachelor of Science degree in Geology at Appalachian State University, with a concentration in Paleontology.
-He recently became a postdoctoral research fellow at the University of Michigan, having earned a doctorate from the University of Chicago.
+In 2010, Jonathan Mitchell earned a Bachelor of Science degree in Geology at Appalachian State University, with a concentration in Paleontology, and went directly into a doctoral program at the University of Chicago.

-Mitchell credits Appalachian with much of the success he’s attained so far.
+Mitchell credits Appalachian with much of the success he has attained.
 “The classes were vital,” he said.
 “They gave me all the background I needed.

 “The most important thing was that my professors, especially Andy Heckert, gave me a lot of research opportunities.
 I was able to try out a lot of different fields and projects.
 I could settle on things that I really enjoyed and was interested in.”